Technical Document Formats

-A DPP Recommendation is a normative document that defines specific technical parameters.
-It sets out to meet a defined set of business requirements with a technical solution.
+A formal technical recommendation from the DPP, or a normative definition of specific technical parameters.
 Implementers of a DPP Recommendation are expected to implement it in full.

 Versioning